x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/create-recovery-dbs.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 34d87491-b7b7-44a9-8d69-e1a9c1fe5852
-description: "Summary: Step-by-step guidance for creating a recovery database in Exchange Server."
+description: "Summary: Step-by-step guidance for creating a recovery database in Exchange Server 2016 and 2019."
 ---

 # Create a recovery database

- **Summary**: Step-by-step guidance for creating a recovery database in Exchange 2016 or Exchange 2019.

 You can use the Exchange Management Shell to create a recovery database, a special kind of mailbox database that's used to mount and extract data from the restored database as part of a recovery operation.
 After you create a recovery database, you can move a recovered or restored mailbox database into the recovery database, and then use the [New-MailboxRestoreRequest](http://technet.microsoft.com/library/0b67defd-3c6c-4470-acfa-7f22a6c1d2bd.aspx) cmdlet to extract data from the recovered database.
 After extraction, the data can then be exported to a folder or merged into an existing mailbox.
 Using recovery databases, you can recover data from a backup or copy of a database without disrupting user access to current data.

 Looking for other management tasks related to recovery databases?
 Check out [Recovery databases](recovery-databases.md).